ryanmoon-s/Transmitter-simulation/README.md

 # myGit
-Baseband transmission simulation software based on QT welcome to view and communicate with me
+Baseband transmission simulation software based on QT.
+Welcome to view and communicate with me